lu-22/lu-22/README.md

-Hi, I'm Lu, a brazilian physics student.
+Hi, I'm Lu, I have a bachelor's degree in physics and I am a PhD student in physics.